Hydrodynamic gradient expansion in linear response theory: Convergence

-\mysection{Convergence} The convergence properties of the series~\eqref{const_rel_grad_exp} depend on the behavior of the transport coefficients~$a_{n}$, $b_{n}$ and $c_{n}$ as well as on the particular solution $\epsilon$ and $\textbf{u}$.
-In this Section we show that the support in momentum space of the latter plays a crucial role in determining the radius of convergence of the gradient expansion.
-We will focus on square-integrable functions, thus excluding trivial cases for which the gradient expansion truncates at a finite order.
+The convergence properties of the series~\eqref{const_rel_grad_exp} depend on the behavior of the transport coefficients~$a_{n}$, $b_{n}$ and $c_{n}$ as well as on the particular solution $\epsilon$ and $\textbf{u}$.
+Here we show that the support in momentum space of the latter plays a crucial role in determining the radius of convergence of the gradient expansion.
+We focus on square-integrable functions, thus excluding trivial cases for which the gradient expansion truncates.